AlmuhannadK/temperature-converter/README.md

 ## Screenshots of your output

 You should run your application and attach the screenshot image of your output (terminal) here.

-## Deadline

-Tuesday 19th END OF THE DAY